6 Easy Champagne Cocktails, 9 Simple Ingredients

 - Grenadine (a sweet red syrup sold in most grocery stores.
 Mine is sold near the wine section.
 In our old Toronto grocery store it was sold near the bottled water where there was a selection of syrups for adding to drinks).

 - And of course, some sparkling wine.
-No need to spend a truckload on the fancy stuff.
-Some nice bottles of the Italian version of Champagne, called Prosecco (around $12/bottle), or the Spanish version, called Cava (sometimes as low as $10), or even some dry bubbly from California or Australia will work.
-My best bit of advice is to go now and buy a bottle of what you think you’d like to have at your party.
-Chill it really really well and then open it up and taste.
+No need to spend a truckload on fancy stuff.
+Nice bottles of the Italian version of Champagne, called Prosecco (around $12/bottle), or the Spanish version, called Cava (sometimes as low as $10), or even some dry bubbly from California or Australia will work.
+My Advice: Go now and buy a bottle of what you think you’d like to have at your party.
+Chill it really really well and then try it.
 For the cocktails you want something dry, not sweet.
 But it’s o.k. if it has some background fruit flavors.
 Most importantly, make sure that you like it.
 If you do, then you’ll like your cocktails too.

-And here are the links to the champagne cocktails:
+And here are the links to the easy champagne cocktails:

 - ⅓ of a cup of dry sparkling wine